Billy McKinney Player Props: Yankees vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 4.62 team ERA that ranks 24th among all MLB pitching staffs.
+- The White Sox's 4.59 team ERA ranks 24th among all MLB pitching staffs.

-- White Sox pitchers combine to surrender the fourth-most home runs in baseball (157 total, 1.4 per game).
+- White Sox pitchers combine to give up 157 total home runs at a rate of 1.4 per game (fourth-most in the league).

+- Toussaint (1-4) gets the starting nod for the White Sox in his seventh start of the season.
+He's put together a 3.92 ERA in 41 1/3 innings pitched, with 38 strikeouts.

-- His last appearance came on Thursday against the Texas Rangers, when the righty went 1 2/3 innings, surrendering seven earned runs while giving up seven hits.
+- The right-hander last pitched on Thursday against the Texas Rangers, when he went 5 1/3 innings, allowing four earned runs while giving up five hits.

+- The 27-year-old has put up a 3.92 ERA and 8.3 strikeouts per nine innings in 10 games this season, while allowing a batting average of .190 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.